-This theme will model and evaluate the pathways to be followed to achieve economic growth and food and nutrition security in Malawi, South Africa, Tanzania and Zambia, through agriculture development that is climate-smart and resilient.
+This theme models and evaluates the pathways to be followed to achieve food and nutrition security in Malawi, South Africa, Tanzania and Zambia, through agriculture development that is climate-smart and resilient.

-By combining the models, we will enable evaluation of the trade-offs and opportunities associated with the scenarios developed in our Farming Systems theme.
-Through the integrated models we will quantify greenhouse gas mitigation, crop yields, water use, biodiversity impacts, soil fertility and water and air quality.
-Using trade and land use data, we will assess the amount of food likely to be available in the future under these different scenarios and how this will impact on diet and nutrition,
+By combining models with expert judgement, we evaluated the trade-offs and opportunities associated with the scenarios developed in our Food Systems Research theme.
+Through the integrated models, we quantified greenhouse gas mitigation, crop yields, water use, soil fertility and food production.
+Using trade and land use data, we assessed the amount of food likely to be available in the future under these different scenarios and how this will impact diets and nutrition.

 The results are presented in a tool known as the integrated Future Estimator for Emissions and Diets (iFEED), drawing on expertise from across the programme team and input from stakeholders active across the agri-food spectrum in the focal countries. iFEED is a culmination of AFRICAP research and expertise, involving collaborative efforts from all partners across the UK and Africa.